amazon-nova-api/langchain-amazon-nova/samples/README.md

 ## Documentation

-For full API documentation, see the [langchain-nova package](../amazon_nova/README.md).
+For full API documentation, see the [langchain-amazon-nova package](../amazon_nova/README.md).